nickbild/tflite_c64/README.md

 Since the code running on the C64 is the same thing that runs on the host computer (or microcontroller), it performs as well as the model has been trained to perform.
 There is no accuracy reduction from running on the C64.

 ## Media

+Running a neural network trained to approximate the sine function on a Commodore 64:

 ![](https://raw.githubusercontent.com/nickbild/tflite_c64/main/media/screen2_lg.jpg)